sahiljanbandhu/Information-and-Network-Security/README.md

 **Expected Learning Outcomes:**
 Understand the principles and practices of cryptographic techniques.
 Understand a variety of generic security threats and vulnerabilities, and identify & analyze particular security problems for a given application.
 Understand various protocols for network security to protect against the threats in a network

-### Note: All Practicals question are below and output are in doc file inside each prac folder
+### Note: All Practicals question are below and output are in doc file inside each prac folder.

 ### All Practicals: